Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 A CFO-led growth strategy makes it clear which growth moves are safe now, which ones should wait, and what you must measure weekly to avoid cash surprises.

-A fractional CFO for medical practices is outsourced CFO leadership that connects patient volume goals to revenue cycle timing, capacity planning, and cash flow decision-making.
+A fractional CFO for medical practices is outsourced CFO leadership that gives the practice owner financial leadership and financial support by connecting patient volume goals to revenue cycle timing, capacity planning, and cash flow decision-making.
 It’s for practice owners and operators who want steady growth without payroll panic.
-You track appointment-to-visit conversion, denial rate, days in A/R, net collections, provider capacity, and a rolling cash forecast.
-You review key metrics weekly, close and analyze monthly, and plan quarterly with scenarios so growth stays predictable.
+You track appointment-to-visit conversion, denial rate, days in A/R, net collections, provider capacity, and a rolling cash forecast as key performance indicators and key financial metrics.
+You review key metrics weekly, close and analyze monthly, and plan quarterly with scenarios so growth stays predictable and supports informed business decisions and better strategic decisions.

 Best Practice Summary